OpenPecha/archived/README.md

 ## Description

 Repo containing deleted repos that could still be usefull for future reference.
 All repos are put in the root.
+The repo also contains projects and issues from Q2 2022.

 <!-- This section provides a high-level overview for the repo -->